llorenzana/EC551_Program2/README.md

 [Examples](#Examples)

 ## Overview
+This program creates a virtual FPGA and “connects it” to a logic synthesis function.
+The program assigns the logic function to “LUTs” on an FGPA and connects those LUTs to realize the function as requested.

+The final FPGA is represented as a .blif file.

 ## Organization
 The code is organized into several folders.
 `src` is used to hold our main function, as well as our helper functions.